-It’s never too early—or too late—to explore your options for college or career school.
-You’ll have to take the time to research and understand your options.
-We’re sure you have a ton of questions and the information is daunting but don’t fret we’re sorting out the massive amounts of info to help you get to the answers and solutions quicker.
+It’s never too early—or too late—to learn about your options for college or career school.
+We’re sure you have a ton of questions and the information is daunting.
+To help you prepare, this article will sort out the massive amounts of info to help you get to the answers to your questions.

 High School Year